slancaster44/ctracer/readme.md

 ## Demo
-First clone the repo, then on any Linux system with access to AVX-512 instructions run the following commmand
+First clone the repo, then on any Linux system with access to AVX-512 instructions run the following command

 ```
     make demo